top of page

 But what exactly do we mean by stagnation?
 Quite simply, it’s that feeling of getting heavier and more sluggish during the second part of your cycle.
 In Chinese medicine, the first part of the cycle is when your body is shedding the endometrium, which is about rest and recuperation.

 The second part, however, is about movement and keeping things flowing smoothly.
 We want to invigorate the blood and have great circulation to prevent PMS.
+I’ll dive deeper into this in the next section, "Irregular Menstrual Cycles: Choosing the Right Level of Activity," where I’ll explain what, when, and how to incorporate movement effectively into your routine.

 Remember, the key to a healthy menstrual cycle lies in balance.
 By nurturing your body and keeping things moving, you can create a more harmonious cycle and enhance your overall well-being.